Glory Days (musical): Background

 The summer after their freshman year of college, actor-songwriter Nick Blaemire, who would go on to make his broadway debut in the same season Glory Days premiered, in Cry-Baby (musical), approached his high school friend, James Gardiner (both grew up near Washington, D.C.), also an actor, with an idea for an original new musical.
 Gardiner joined in the project after hearing Blaemire's song "Open Road".
 After working on the show for about two years, the two brought the show to Eric Schaeffer, the artistic director of the Signature Theatre, who agreed to produce the musical.
-Like several recent Broadway musicals, the show is performed in one act of 90 minutes.
+The show is performed in one act of 90 minutes.

 Peter Marks, in his Washington Post review of the Signature Theatre production, wrote that it is a "fresh and vivacious one-act musical... real and surprisingly moving....
 The buoyant product of the talented young team..., Glory Days swiftly, tunefully and yes, authentically latches onto the rhythms of late adolescence and plays them back to us as the music of wrenching transitions."

 James Howard, in his BroadwayWorld review wrote "It's about that elusive thing – real emotion between grown men.
 Perhaps that is the greatest glory of this terrific new musical."